mirnau/sr3e/docs/docs/documentation/services/log.md

 # @services/Log.js

 Styled console logging utility used in development.
-Exposed globally as `LOG` in `Bootstrap.js` and gated by `DEBUG`.
+Exposed globally as `LOG` during system startup and gated by `DEBUG`.

 Import (optional): `import Log from "@services/Log.js"`.